Ottawa, February 6, 2018

-This memorandum outlines and explains the treatment of discounts in determining a transaction value under section 48 of the Customs Act.
+This memorandum outlines and explains the treatment of price reductions in determining the value for duty under the transaction value method, in accordance with section 48 of the Customs Act.

 Sections 45 and 48 of the Customs Act.